awsdocs/aws-cpp-developer-guide/doc_source/examples-ec2-regions-zones.rst

 :functionname:`DescribeRegions` function with a :aws-cpp-class:`DescribeRegionsRequest
 <aws_1_1_e_c2_1_1_model_1_1_describe_regions_request>`.

-You will receieve a :aws-cpp-class:`DescribeRegionsResponse
+You will receive a :aws-cpp-class:`DescribeRegionsResponse
 <aws_1_1_e_c2_1_1_model_1_1_describe_regions_response>` in the outcome object.
 Call its
 :functionname:`GetRegions` function to get a list of :aws-cpp-class:`Region
 <aws_1_1_e_c2_1_1_model_1_1_region>` objects that represent each region.